bushy555/TRS80-model4-1bit-music/README.md

   So... spit out alternate values $00 and $02 to OUT ($FF)

-Still to do: All tunes still need to be changed to port $90 for the internal speaker in the model 4.

 DISK1.DSK contains the first 25 music tunes.

 DISK2.DSK contains five octodeXl tunes.

 TRITONE.DSK contains all ~30 tritone tunes.

+Sub-directory '_INTERNAL_SPEAKER' contains engine players and music tunes that have since been converted to run on physical hardware with the audio being played out to the internal speaker on Port $90.